• Skip to main content

 The process of separating grain from chaff and hay with the help of wind is called winnowing.

-When the grains mixed with chaff and hay is made to fall from a height in blowing wind,the grains,being heavy falls straight to the ground whereas the chaff and hay being much lighter are carried some distance away by the wind.
+When the grains mixed with chaff and hay is made to fall from a height in blowing wind, the grains, being heavy falls straight to the ground whereas the chaff and hay being much lighter are carried some distance away by the wind.

-See other topics from Chapter 1 Crop Production and Management
+Other Notes from Chapter 1 Crop Production and Management

 • Crops